A finite volume scheme for the local sensing chemotaxis model: Insight from the continuous level

 \subsection{Key estimates at the continuous level}

-As previously exposed, the proofs of our main theorems rely on the adaptation at the discrete level of some uniform estimates that are for most of them rigorously established for the continuous system in~\cite{BLT21}, namely mass, entropy, and duality estimates.
+As previously exposed, the proofs of our main theorems rely on the adaptation at the discrete level of some uniform estimates that are for most of them rigorously established for the continuous system in~\cite{BLT21}, namely { mass conservation, entropy dissipation}, and duality estimates.
 The study of the limit $\eps\rightarrow 0$ with the proof of the AP property also requires additional estimates that are uniform in $\eps$.
-As far as we are aware of, the limit $\eps\rightarrow 0$ has not been established rigorously for the continuous system~\eqref{1.equ}--\eqref{1.eqv} (see however~\cite{Rac09,Lip14,WWX19,Miz19,KuOg20,KuOg20b,KuOg22,Lem13,OgSu23,NoSa24} for a similar limit for related systems, mainly focusing on the minimal Keller-Segel system; see as well~\cite{LWZ18,LXZ23} for numerical experiments and methods in the quasi-stationary asymptotics for the minimal Keller-Segel system).
 Therefore we establish some $\eps$-uniform estimates for the time derivative of $v$, that are apparently new, though inspired by the treatment of the quasi-stationary system in~\cite{BLT21}.
 To give a flavor of our proofs, we use this section to present these estimates formally at the continuous level.
 Let us then consider $(u,v)$ nonnegative such that $(u,v)$ is a strong solution of~\eqref{1.equ}--\eqref{1.IC} and assume that $(u,v)$ is as smooth as needed for the computations performed in this section.
 For the sake of simplicity we assume in this section $\eps>0$, though the case $\eps=0$ can be treated similarly with minor adaptations.\\

 {\it Mass and entropy.} Let us first state the mass estimates.
 For this purpose, we recall that $\langle w\rangle$ denotes the mean value of $w$ on $\Omega$:

 where $\m$ denotes the Lebesgue measure (in any space dimension).
 Then, the system preserves the nonnegativity of $u$ and by integrating~\eqref{1.equ} over the domain $Q_t$ for $t>0$ we get the preservation of its mean value along time, i.e.,